-- · Develop Core Assets - Continue clinical development of KIO-301 in a Phase 1b clinical study in patients with mid to late stage retinitis pigmentosa. - Continue clinical development of KIO-101 in a Phase 2 clinical study for the treatment of the ocular manifestations of autoimmune diseases (e.g., rheumatoid arthritis).
-In the first quarter of 2023, we received approval to initiate a Phase 2 study, slated to start enrollment in the second guarter of 2023. - Continue clinical development of KIO-201 in patients with PCEDs and advance our late stage program for patients undergoing surgical vision correction including PRK and certain types of keratoconus surgical procedures.
-These programs will benefit from discussions with the FDA regarding clinical trial designs and approvable endpoints. - · Expand Portfolio through Collaborations - Pursue strategic collaborations to further the Company's existing assets with respect to new indication potential and more detailed mechanism of action, which can result in new intellectual property.
+- · Develop Core Assets - Continue clinical development of KIO-301 for which a Phase 2 clinical study is being planned in patients with mid to latestage retinitis pigmentosa in collaboration with TOI. - Continue clinical development of KIO-104 for which a Phase 2 clinical study is being planned for the treatment of posterior non-infectious uveitis. - Increase Equity Value through Collaborations - Seek partnership for our KIO-101 and KIO-201 products to continue their development activities. - Pursue strategic collaborations to further the Company's existing assets with respect to new indication potential and more detailed mechanism of action, which can result in new intellectual property.